Virginia-class battleship: Armament

 The ships were armed with a main battery of four 12-inch/40 caliber (Note: /40 refers to the length of the gun in terms of calibers.
 A /40 gun is 40 times long as it is in bore diameter.) guns in two twin gun turrets on the centerline, one forward and aft.
 The guns fired a 870 lb shell at a muzzle velocity of 2400 ft/s.
 The turrets were Mark V mounts, which allowed for reloading at all angles of elevation.
 These mounts could elevate to 20 degrees and depress to −7 degrees.
 Each gun was supplied with sixty shells.

 The secondary battery consisted of eight 8-inch/45 caliber Mark 6 guns and twelve 6-inch/50 caliber Mark 6 guns.
 The 8-inch guns were mounted in four twin turrets; two of these were superposed atop the main battery turrets, with the other two turrets abreast the forward funnel.
 The 8-inch guns were the Mark VI type, and they fired 260 lb shells at a muzzle velocity of 2750 ft/s.
 They were supplied with 125 shells per gun.
 The 6-inch guns were placed in casemates in the hull.
 The 6-inch Mark VI guns fired a 105 lb shell at 2800 ft/s.
+All of the ships gradually lost their 6-inch guns starting in 1917, with them being completely removed from all ships in the class by 1920.

 For close-range defense against torpedo boats, they carried twelve 3-inch/50 caliber guns mounted in casemates along the side of the hull and twelve 3-pounder guns.
 As was standard for capital ships of the period, the Virginia class carried four 21 inch (533 mm) torpedo tubes, submerged in her hull on the broadside.
+Each ship carried between 12 and 16 torpedoes.
 They were initially equipped with the Mark I Bliss-Leavitt design, but these were quickly replaced with Mark II, designed in 1905.
 The Mark II carried a 207 lb warhead and had a range of 3500 yd at a speed of 26 kn.